Bodysbobb/GTAPViz/README.md

 ## **Overview**

-**GTAPViz** is an R package designed to streamline the processing and visualization of GTAP model results.
-While primarily built for **GTAP simulations, it also supports other `.HAR` and `.SL4` datasets**.
+**GTAPViz** is an R package designed to streamline the processing and visualization of GTAP-CGE results.
+While primarily built for **GTAP simulations, it also supports other `.har` and `.sl4` datasets**.

-As an extension of HARplus GTAPViz simplifies **GTAP data extraction and visualization**, reducing manual effort and enhancing efficiency.

 With intuitive commands and automated adjustments, users can create, customize, and export high-quality visualizations for journal publications, economic analysis, and research reports—all with minimal coding.

 ## **Key Features**

+This package streamlines the creation of figures and tables from `.har` and `.sl4` results, making academic presentations effortless.
+Some key features are:

-- **Automated Plot Adjustments** – Optimizes plot dimensions, facet settings, and layout dynamically with minimal user input.
+- **Effortless Multi-Plot Generation** – Automatically adjusts dimensions, facets, and layout with minimal input.

+- **Smart Plot Adjustments** – Fine-tune visuals easily without manual sizing or layout tweaks.

+- **Dual Export Plot Formats** – Instantly save high-resolution PNG and PDF outputs for slides, papers, and LaTeX.

-- **Academic-Style Pivot Table** – Automatically generates tables alongside figures, making it easy to include both in academic papers.
+- **Publication-Ready Pivot Tables** – Generate clean tables alongside figures—ideal for academic papers.

-- **Intuitive Customization** – Modify colors, fonts, legend positions, and other styling elements using simple, adaptable commands.
+- **Streamlined Styling** – Customize colors, fonts, and legends through simple, flexible options.

-- **Full Customization Without Complexity** – Built on `ggplot2`, this package simplifies adjustments into intuitive commands like `TRUE/FALSE`, eliminating the need for deep coding.
+- **Powerful Yet Simple** – Built on `ggplot2`, with intuitive `TRUE/FALSE` switches—no advanced coding needed.

-- **Multiple Export Formats** – Save high-resolution figures in **PNG and PDF** formats simultaneously for presentations, publications, and LaTeX reports.
-- **Comprehensive Documentation** – Includes a vignette and built-in help functions covering all customization options—no need to search online.
+- **Self-Contained Help** – Includes a detailed vignette and internal help—no need to search online.

 ## **Installation**